A Workshop by Tami-Lee Duncan, M.Ed., R.Psych.

 Your Identity and Sense of Self

-The beliefs that form around chronic sexual pain are almost never accurate, and they don't respond to logic alone.
-This module is the psychological work of separating who you are from what you're experiencing, using values-based and strength-based tools from my clinical practice.
+The beliefs that form around chronic pain are almost never accurate.
+This is the psychological work of separating who you are from what you're experiencing.

 Communicating With Your Partner

-Most women have tried this conversation and watched it go sideways.
-This module covers how to prepare, how to have it with a new partner, how to break the cycle in a long-term relationship, and what to do when it doesn't go as planned.
-A Communication Prep Worksheet is included.
+How to have this conversation with a new partner, how to break the cycle in a long-term relationship, and what to do when it doesn't go as planned.

 Reclaiming Pleasure